File-sharing company Accellion aims to go public in 2015

 Corporate concerns about snooping by the U.S. National Security Agency intensified last year after NSA contractor Edward Snowden leaked documents describing how the government collects far more internet and phone data than previously known.

-Founded in 1999, Palo Alto, California-based Accellion has annual revenue "closer to $50 million" than $100 million, and is growing by 50 percent or more a year, he said.
+Founded in 1999, Palo Alto, California-based Accellion has annual revenue "closer to $50 million (30 million pounds)" than $100 million, and is growing by 50 percent or more a year, he said.

-Online file sharing is growing rapidly as more companies store data online as a way to eliminate the cost of buying and maintaining their own data centers.
+Online file sharing is growing rapidly as more companies store data online as a way to eliminate the cost of buying and maintaining their own data centres.

 The market is expected to grow to 8,667 petabytes per month by 2017 from 6,201 in 2012, according to a Cisco report last year. (link.reuters.com/xaz56v)